 There is not an actual background check to enter college or start your college education for a degree in homeland security.
 However, you may become ineligible to receive financial aid if you do not meet their requirements.
 While filling out a FAFSA (Free Application for Federal Student Aid), an applicant is required to enter personal and financial information about themselves.
 Most people with good or no credit history, like new students, will pass and be accepted.
 However, there are ways to be disqualified as well.

-Students who lie on the application not only discredit themselves, but have now committed a federal offense.
+Students who lie on the application not only discredit themselves but have now committed a federal offense.
 Students who have misrepresented themselves, even in seemingly minor ways, can be subject to a fine worth up to $20,000, and may also get jail time.
 There are a few other ways to be disqualified.
 Even with no homeland security background check disqualifications for the degree, having a criminal history in your background can hinder eligibility.
-According to FAFSA, an incarcerated individual who is in a state or federal institution have limited access to grants or loans.
+According to FAFSA, an incarcerated individual who is in a state or federal institution has limited access to grants or loans.
 Some aid is available, but only in certain situations.